microsoft/Accera/docs/Tutorials/Hello_MatMul_GPU.md

 jj = schedule.split(j, block_y)
 ```

 Set the order to traverse the iteration space.
-Note that on the precise order of execution on GPU targets will be unknown due to the parallel nature of the hardware.
-Nevertheless, setting the order here is important, since the coarse grain parallelization (e.g. grid) should precede the more fine grained (e.g. warps/wavefronts):
+Note that the precise order of execution on GPU targets will be unknown due to the parallel nature of the hardware.
+Nevertheless, setting the order here is important since the coarse grain parallelization (e.g., grid) should precede the more fine-grained (e.g., warps/wavefronts):
 ```python
 schedule.reorder(i, j, ii, jj, k)
 ```

 Create a plan from the schedule.
-The plan allows us to control specific execution behavior on the hardware target, such grid launch dimensions and thread blocks sizes, which are essential for high performance:
+The plan allows us to control specific execution behavior on the hardware target.
+Such grid launch dimensions and thread blocks sizes are essential for high performance:
 ```python
 target = acc.Target(category=acc.Target.Category.GPU, runtime=acc.Target.Runtime.VULKAN)
 plan = schedule.create_plan(target)